PhilipHarries/webms/README.md

 There is also a config.sh that contains default configuration that can be overridden.

 A mongo db is expected to be running on localhost - soon this will be configurable

+To get the flickrservice running you will require the Python Pillow pip, which in turn depends on the following libraries:
+    yum install libjpeg zlib libtiff freetype freetype-devel littlecms libwebp openjpeg

+You will also need gcc to compile Pillow:
+    yum install gcc

+Though afterwards you should probably remove it, at least if you're running on production.